klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 </figure>

-In this scenario, task 0 uses GCD 0 and the matching CCD, CCD 6, taks 1 uses GCD 1 and the matching CCD 7, etc. So the following table is the relevant one to use:
+In this scenario, task 0 uses GCD 0 and the matching CCD, CCD 6, task 1 uses GCD 1 and the matching CCD 7, etc. So the following table is the relevant one to use:

 | GCD | CCD | HWTs           | Available HWTs | CPU mask (without HWTs) |